TariqAlmazyad/TariqAlmazyad_portfolio/README.md

-## I am very humbled that you took time to see my work.
+### I am very humbled that you took time to see my work.
 Thank you in advance
-## My name is Tariq Almazyad.
+### My name is Tariq Almazyad.
-## I am a junior iOS developer, currently working as freelance for making apps.
+### I am a junior iOS developer, currently working as freelance for making apps.
-## I believe a great iOS developer never stops from learning new skills everyday.
+### I believe a great iOS developer never stops learning.
 My passionate to learn new skill in Swift never stops

 ### My very First app **Cool Listy**